Generated regional Minnesota river scene for Root River, South Fork planning; not an exact location photo

 Check the Houston flow proxy, Lanesboro stream conditions, Minnesota trout map, rainfall, and exact special-rule reach.

-Are there special regulations on the South Fork Root River?+
+Are there special fishing rules on the South Fork Root River?

 Yes.
 Some Root system reaches have special trout rules, and easement boundaries matter.